How online platform got $3,5K revenue and 70% conversion to signup growth with the Dashly chatbot

 The outcome: we helped the client increase turnover 5-fold

 Dashly team developed and implemented triggered campaigns with the client that still work and generate more significant revenue each month.
-In addition, the client uses campaigns we saved as templates and scales them on their own.
+In addition, the client uses campaigns we saved as templates and scales them independently.

 Client feedback and plans for the future